024 7668 6690

 Otherwise the main concern when it comes to choosing the right toothpaste for you is the taste – and the better it tastes the more you are likely to enjoy brushing your teeth, which is particularly important for children.

-As long as your toothpaste has adequate levels of fluoride and will tackle the build up of plaque, the choice is down to personal preference on taste.
+As long as your toothpaste has adequate levels of fluoride and will tackle the buildup of plaque, the choice is down to personal preference on taste.

 Toothpaste – what should I be looking for?